Potokar1/k8s-research/docs/entry1.md

 ### Skaffold

-I will be using [Skaffold](https://skaffold.dev/) to automate the deployment of our helm charts.
+I will be using [Skaffold](https://skaffold.dev/) to automate the deployment of our Helm charts.
 Skaffold is a tool that automates the workflow for building, pushing, and deploying applications to a Kubernetes cluster.
 This tool allows us to define a repeatable deployment process that can be run with a single command.

 To use Skaffold, we define a `skaffold.yaml` file in our first entry.
-Right now, the only thing skaffold is doing is deploying our helm chart to the Kubernetes cluster.
+Right now, the only thing Skaffold is doing is deploying our Helm chart to the Kubernetes cluster.

 ```yaml
 apiVersion: skaffold/v4beta11